IBM-Bluemix-Docs/sap-hana/hana-setting-up-infrastructure.md

 1. Log in to the [{{site.data.keyword.cloud_notm}} infrastructure customer portal](https://control.softlayer.com){: external} with your unique credentials.
 2. Click **Account** > **Place an Order** on the Account Summary page.
 3. Click the **Monthly** link under {{site.data.keyword.baremetal_short}} on the Devices page.
 4. Click the hyperlink under **STARTING PRICE PER MONTH** to select the appropriate SAP HANA-certified server and be taken to the Configure/Order page.
 SAP HANA-certified servers are identified with an **-H** under CPU Model.
+For more information on how to decipher the server name, see [Deciphering the server names](/docs/infrastructure/sap-hana?topic=sap-hana-determine_configuration#server-names).

 The BI.S3.H2192 and BI.S3.H238 servers are also available for **Hourly** billing.
 {: note}